Which of the Following Statements About Eyewitness Testimony Is Correct?

 Continuation of the Article:

 In addition to procedural reforms and psychological insights, advancements in forensic science and technology are reshaping how eyewitness testimony is approached.
-Here's a good example: digital forensic tools now allow investigators to analyze video footage or images with greater precision, cross-referencing them with witness descriptions to identify suspects more objectively.
-Even so, these tools are not infallible; biases in algorithm design or incomplete data can still lead to errors.
+As an example, digital forensic tools now allow investigators to analyze video footage or images with greater precision, cross-referencing them with witness descriptions to identify suspects more objectively.
+Still, these tools are not infallible; biases in algorithm design or incomplete data can still lead to errors.
 Similarly, virtual reality (VR) simulations are being tested as a method to recreate crime scenes for witnesses, potentially enhancing the accuracy of their recollections by grounding them in a controlled environment.
 While promising, these technologies require rigorous validation to ensure they do not inadvertently introduce new forms of distortion.
 Another critical area of development is the use of cognitive interviewing techniques, which aim to extract more reliable information by encouraging witnesses to recall events in detail through structured, non-leading questions.
 Studies show this method can improve recall rates by up to 30% compared to traditional questioning, though its effectiveness depends on consistent application.

 Conclusion

 The evolution of eyewitness testimony practices reflects a broader societal shift toward balancing human fallibility with scientific rigor.
 While psychological vulnerabilities in memory remain an enduring challenge, integrating forensic technology, evidence-based interviewing methods, and systemic safeguards offers a pathway to mitigate errors.
 Still, no solution is perfect—human memory will always carry the risk of confabulation and bias.
 The responsibility lies with legal systems, researchers, and practitioners to prioritize humility over certainty, ensuring that justice is not built on the fragile foundation of flawed recollections.
-Only through continuous refinement of tools and awareness can we strive for a system where eyewitness accounts contribute meaningfully, rather than detrimentally, to the truth And it works..
+Only through continuous refinement of tools and awareness can we strive for a system where eyewitness accounts contribute meaningfully, rather than detrimentally, to the truth.